 Explore the evolution of art from 1965 to the present day with gallery tours,studio visits and selected readings.
 This dynamic course is designed to facilitate the understanding and interpretation of contemporary art by introducing students to some of the themes, issues and structures of current art practices.
 The emphasis is on experiencing art first-hand: visiting the galleries exhibiting the most challenging, relevant art.
 However, well-selected readings responding to the work in the galleries will be sent to the class as optional reading.
 The stylistic and material diversity of contemporary art is surveyed in this course: practices ranging from traditional media like painting and sculpture to new media like digital works and installations are considered and contextualized, while numerous artistic modes such as appropriation, conceptualism, pluralism, identity art, and relationalism are also examined.
 Lively discussions during and after gallery visits, visiting artists in their studios and optional readings will all be a key component of this course.

-Artist studio Visit, to be announced.
-Over the years artists like Evan Penny, Stephen Andrews, Heather Nicol, Diana Meredith, Felix Gonzalez-Torres, and Nayland Blake have spoken to the class.
+Over the years the class has made studio visits to speak to artists like Evan Penny, Stephen Andrews, Heather Nicol, Diana Meredith, Felix Gonzalez-Torres, and Nayland Blake.

 Tuition: $335 + Guest Artist Fee: $60 = Total: $395Notes: No experience necessary.
 Any entrance fees or transportation costs are the responsibility of the student.